BigFatMouse/philosophers/README.md

 example:

-./philo 21 290 100 100
+./philo 4 410 200 200

-./philo 50 210 100 100
+./philo 4 310 200 100

+./philo 5 800 200 200

-./philo 199 2000 600 60 7
+./philo 5 800 200 200 7

+./philo 1 800 200 200

 <b>number_of_philosophers:</b> is the number of philosophers and also the number
-of forks from 0 to 200
+of forks (from 0 to 200)

-<b>time_to_die:</b> is in milliseconds, if a philosopher doesn’t start eating ’time_to_die’ milliseconds after starting his last meal or the beginning of the simulation, it dies
+<b>time_to_die:</b> is in milliseconds, if a philosopher doesn’t start eating ’time_to_die’ milliseconds after starting his last meal or the beginning of the simulation, it dies (must be more than 60 ms)

 <b>time_to_eat:</b> is in milliseconds and is the time it takes for a philosopher to eat.
-During that time he will need to keep the two forks.
+During that time he will need to keep the two forks (must be more than 60 ms)

-<b>time_to_sleep:</b> is in milliseconds and is the time the philosopher will spend sleeping.
+<b>time_to_sleep:</b> is in milliseconds and is the time the philosopher will spend sleeping (must be more than 60 ms)

 <b>number_of_times_each_philosopher_must_eat:</b>  argument is optional, if all philosophers eat at least ’number_of_times_each_philosopher_must_eat’ the simulation will stop.
 If not specified, the simulation will stop only at the death of a philosopher.